WWLTP | We Would Like To Play

 Marvel vs. Capcom: Clash of Super Heroes (1998) — The Dream Match

-By 1998, Capcom was ready to fully embrace the concept.
-Marvel vs. Capcom: Clash of Super Heroes opened the floodgates and expanded the crossover vision beyond the X-Men and Street Fighter.
-Marvel heroes and Capcom icons shared the same arena in a way that felt like a fan-service fantasy come alive.
+By 1998, Capcom was ready to fully commit.
+Marvel vs. Capcom: Clash of Super Heroes expanded the crossover concept and made it feel complete.
+Marvel heroes and Capcom icons finally shared the same stage in a way that felt like arcade fan fiction brought to life.

 Marvel vs. Capcom 2: New Age of Heroes (2000) — The Classic

 Its soundtrack became iconic.
-Its team compositions became the stuff of legend.
-Its tournament legacy became immortal.
-Whether you were a serious competitor or just a player mashing buttons with friends, MvC2 delivered a kind of joy and chaos that few fighters have ever matched.
+Its tournament history became unforgettable.
+Its team compositions became part of fighting game mythology.
+Whether you were a hardcore player or just mashing with friends, MvC2 delivered a kind of joy and speed that very few fighters have ever matched.

 Marvel vs. Capcom 3: Fate of Two Worlds (2011) — The Comeback